Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 How to Draught-Proof Using Mass Filler

-You can start with a specialist resins, or even just PVA glue.
-Mix your chosen liquid with liberal amounts of sawdust to achieve a ‘putty’ consistency.
+You can start with specialist resins, or even just PVA glue.
+Mix your chosen liquid base with liberal amounts of sawdust to achieve a ‘putty’ consistency.
 This can then be pushed down between the boards and should harden to plug the gaps.

 This is a fiddly, but cheap way of doing it.
 And, because it’s cheap, it can have mixed results.
 The resin may not hold for long, particularly on floors that see heavy duty use.